Aliases for WIPI1 Gene

 GeneCards Summary for WIPI1 Gene

 WIPI1 (WD Repeat Domain, Phosphoinositide Interacting 1) is a Protein Coding gene.
-Diseases associated with WIPI1 include alcohol-related neurodevelopmental disorder.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
+Among its related pathways are Transport to the Golgi and subsequent modification and Cellular Senescence.
 GO annotations related to this gene include receptor binding and estrogen receptor binding.
 An important paralog of this gene is WIPI2.

 UniProtKB/Swiss-Prot for WIPI1 Gene